qrti/funcList/README.md

   strip CR and LF from native filter to resolve [Issue 1](https://github.com/qrti/funcList/issues/1)
   example for TypeScript filter
   revised examples
+- __V0.7.0__
+  back to (improved) document content provider
+  reference lists are read only and keep user set width
+  no side effects when closing document or vscode

 # How to run locally
 - `npm run compile`